sqlsizer/ps-sqlsizer/README.md

  - making copies of a Microsoft SQL or Azure SQL databases with a subset of data from the original database
  - doing selective compare of databases/subsets (comparing only data that you are interested in)
  - doing selective data integrity verifications (making sure that data is not changed using SHA2_512)
- - copying schemas or tables to the same or different database or to Azure BLOB storage
+ - copying schemas/tables/data to the same or different database or to Azure BLOB storage
  - getting the database object model that you can use to implement your own data management logic
  - extracting selected data from your database in CSV, JSON format to file
  - removing unwanted data, tables or schemas from database